Databus Logo

 Professors & Faculty

-Sharing notes and managing classes across WhatsApp, email, and Zoom is chaos
+Notes and classes scattered across WhatsApp, email, and Zoom

-One platform for everything — content upload, live class launch, assignment collection, and grading.
-Students stop asking "where are the notes?"
+One place for content, live class launch, assignment collection, and grading — so students stop asking "where are the notes?"

 🎓